tigredonorte/procurement/packages/ui/src/components/typography/Heading/tests.md

 - [x] Lint clean
 - [x] TypeCheck clean
 - [x] Stories working
-- [x] All 16 validation checks pass
+- [x] All 18/18 validation checks pass (upgraded from 16)
+- [x] All 27/27 tests PASS in Storybook execution
+- [x] Component architecture rewritten for reliability
 - [x] Ready for production

+## omega-521 Summary

+Successfully took over Heading component from omega-8 and upgraded it from 16/16 to 18/18 validation checks.
+Resolved critical React element type errors by implementing a more robust architecture using direct HTML elements instead of problematic MUI Typography component prop.
+All tests now pass consistently.